philippgille/hello-netcoreapp/README.md

     - Note: You should run those scripts from the publish directory, so you might need to `cd` into it first
 2. In the root directory of the repository, depending on which container host system you want to target:
     - For Linux containers, run: `docker build -t my/hello-netcoreapp .`
+        - You can do this on both Linux and Windows
     - For Windows containers, run: `docker build -t my/hello-netcoreapp -f Dockerfile.nano .`
+        - Note 1: This is not needed for running a Linux container on Windows, which works just fine with Hyper-V. This is specifically for *Windows containers*.
+        - Note 2: You can't build Windows containers in Linux.

 Run
 ---